(Revisiting? Click here for list of new pages)

 1912-3 by W.V.& A.R.Gough.
 One of Bristol's largest suburban churches, known as the "Cathedral of East Bristol".
 In use.

 c1955 by F.L.Hannam, incorporating parts (not all in situ) of the war-bombed predecessor.
+Major alterations 2017-19 included a new entrance foyer and toilets, the screening off of the aisle and a new pointed arched ceiling over the nave and chancel.
 In use

 St Andrew, CLIFTON